matthewvb77/Carsa_Auto_Register/README.md

 # Carsa_Auto_Register
-Disclaimer: This is purely for educational purposes and may violate CARSA's Terms of Service.
+Disclaimer: This is purely for educational purposes and running it may violate CARSA's Terms of Service.

 ## Description:
 * Bot that when run, will wait until a specified CARSA gym slot opens, and automatically register for it.